 Stories run deep

 When I was at uni, I was thinking about doing a PhD.
-The thing I wanted to study was how stories can talk about events, in a way that history can’t.
+The thing I wanted to study was how stories can talk about real life events, in a way that history can’t.
 Stories can make you understand something on a deeper, emotional level.

 Stories get under your skin